giacomoborin/Beamer-Theme/README.md

 # Beamer theme - University of Trento

-LaTeX beamer theme for master's & bachelor's degrees of the University of Trento (Italy).
+This project aims to code a LaTeX beamer theme for master's & bachelor's degrees of the University of Trento (Italy), but also to provide a quasi-official theme for professors, students, et cetera working or studying at UniTn.
 As of now, this is a _non-official_ project.
 The theme will follow current guidelines for style and impagination.

-Version: 2021
+Latest version: spring 2021

 ## HOW TO USE:
 At the current state, the theme is incomplete.
-See `NOTES` for a dummy test of its functionality.
-We'll try to fully release it as soon as possible.
+No beta release is yet available, we will try to fully release it as soon as possible.
+However, if you're insist on using it, keep on reading.

 In order to use it you will have to
 1. insert in your main folder the four .sty files
 2. add into a `images` folder the images you'll also find here
-3. call the `\usetheme{beunitn}` command in your beamer document.
+3. call as usual the `\usetheme{beunitn}` command in your beamer document.

-You should be able to folly customise the theme according to your preferences.
+You should be able to fully customize the theme according to your personal preferences.
+See `NOTES` for a dummy test of its functionality.

 ## HOW TO CONTRIBUTE:
 It is possible to contribute to the development by testing the package and informing us of possible errors or limitations.
-Check `NOTES` for more info.
+Check `HOW TO USE` for more info.

+> as of april 2021, the theme is still W.I.P.
+> no beta release available

+## NOTES:
+This theme is currently incomplete, but it's already possible to use it.
+It is also possible to just test it (see: `tests` folder).

+# USEFUL LINKS:
 - It may be helpful to consider [this discussion](https://tex.stackexchange.com/questions/146529/design-a-custom-beamer-theme-from-scratch) on stackexchange.
+- A [second take](https://www.r-bloggers.com/2011/11/create-your-own-beamer-template/) on Beamer customization.
 - If you are italian, [this PDF](https://www.guitex.org/home/images/doc/GuideGuIT/intropersbeamer.pdf) will help you a lot.

-## NOTES:
-This theme is currently incomplete, but it's possible to use it.
-It's also possible to just test it (see: `tests` folder).
+- For a short tutorial on frame titles, [consider this website](https://bloerg.net/posts/customizing-the-frametitle-of-beamer-presentation/).

-To edit the README file: [useful info](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
+- To edit the README file: [useful info](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).